 This is especially true if you’re shipping your suitcase to the manufacturer – this process could take weeks.
 If you can’t afford to be apart from your suitcase for that long, then learning how to do it yourself is obviously the best choice.

 This is actually the case for many repairs.
 I just broke my document shredder, again!
 And the idea of dealing with the whole returns/warranty process has me sweating already!!!

 Most people just hear the words lifetime warranty, and they think they will never have to spend a dime on their suitcase again.
 Which is so untrue.

 First, you should always read the terms of your warranty.
 Most of them state that they only cover manufacturing defects and not actual physical defects.
 Or that they will fix a physical defect, but only in the first year or so.

 And what about when the warranty expires?
 You will have to either take it to a repair shop or learn how to fix it yourself eventually.
 Might as well start now.
 Especially if you can’t afford to spend money on replacement luggage, or even professional luggage repairs.

 And you can’t put a price on that.
 Or actually, you could.

 With every issue you manage to fix, you are just going to improve your suitcase-repairing skills.
 Think about that – in a year or two, you could become a real pro.
 And you could help fix your friends’ luggage and even charge them.

 In time, you could even open up your own repair shop if you want.
-I'm not saying quit your job and become a professional suitcase fixer, but rather something you could do in your spare time.
-And if you generally love to attempt DIY things, then think of this like more of a hobby then a task.
+I’m not saying quit your job and become a professional suitcase fixer, but rather something you could do in your spare time.
+And if you generally love to attempt DIY things, then think of this like more of a hobby than a task.

 Don’t you agree that these are very good reasons to attempt to fix your own luggage yourself?
 If you do, let’s move on to the problems that you are most likely to encounter with your luggage and the best possible solutions for them.